clockworksoul/smudge/README.md

 # Blackfish: A minimalist membership and failure detector

-Blackfish is a Go implementation of the [SWIM](https://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf) (Scalable Weakly-consistent Infection-style Membership) protocol developed at Cornell University by Motivala, et al. It isn't a distributed data store in its own right, but rather a framework intended to facilitate the construction of such systems.
+Blackfish is a Go implementation of the [SWIM](https://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf) (Scalable Weakly-consistent Infection-style Membership) protocol for node membership status dissemination and failure detection developed at Cornell University by Motivala, et al. It isn't a distributed data store in its own right, but rather a framework intended to facilitate the construction of such systems.

 It was conceived with a space-sensitive systems (mobile, IOT, containers) in mind, and therefore was developed with a minimalist philosophy of doing a few things well.
 As such, its feature set it relatively small and limited to functionality around adding and removing nodes and detecting status changes on the cluster.

+Complete documentation is available from [the associated Godoc](https://godoc.org/github.com/ClockworkSoul/blackfish).

 ### Features